DarrellTimothy/KayBot/README.md

 Will delete a post from `groupID`

 `Query` should be like the same formatting as caption, Either today or tomorrow, and have number on it.

+- Reschedule
+Reschedule A Post For Tomorrow, Similiar to `-cancel` combined with `-post -t`.

+`Query` should be like the same formatting as caption, Either today only, and have number on it.

 - Logging (Post)
 Logging to `logID` (`Post` Command)